leijobs/leijobs.github.io/aboutme.md

 ### My story

 En, to some degrees, I'm a kind of small-town swot, comes from China.
-Here is my education background as fellows:
+Here is my education background as follows:

 - 2023.6 ~ till now: Sensor Fusion Engineer, ADAS Company;
 - 2020.9 ~ 2023.6: Master, Vehicle engineering, Dalian University of Technology;